 - See if satellite TV dish recyclers are in your local area.
 As satellite TV dishes have become more commonplace, removal service businesses have begun to pop up.

-If your a DirecTV customer and have other equipment that needs to be recycled you can utilize DirecTV’s mail-in recycling program.
+If your a DirecTV customer and have other equipment that needs to be recycled, you can use DirecTV’s mail-in recycling program.

-DIRECTV’s Help Center offers recycling of all DIRECTV equipment – excluding dishes.
+DirectTV’s Help Center offers recycling of all DirectTV equipment, excluding dishes.

 To get started, consumers can visit their recycling site.
 DirecTV recently partnered with Goodwill Denver to process all of their recycling.
 Visit the link above to get your shipping label.

-Devices will then be shipped to a certified R2 recycler, according to DIRECTV.
+Devices will then be shipped to a certified R2 recycler, according to DirectTV.
 A similar search of DishTV’s website resulted in finding no information with regard to disposal.

 Feature image courtesy of Alexis Lê-Quôc